 - The Card will steadily light its green "PWR" LED as long as it is receiving power through its mid-plane MicroRack connection. - The green "TD" and "RD" LEDs blink to show positive-state data activity.
 The red "TD" and "RD" LEDs blink to show negative-state data activity.
-If the red "TD" and "RD" LEDs are steadily lit, the modem-to-modem connection for that unit is idle.
+If the red LEDs are steadily lit, the modem-to-modem connection for that unit is idle.
+If the green LEDs are steadily lit, there is an "illegal" condition, which typically indicates that there is a problem in the system.

-• If the main-module RTS/CD jumper for the corresponding modem is removed (carrier is set to "always on"-see Section 3.2.1), the green "CD" LED will always be lit.
-If the jumper is installed (carrier is set to "controlled by RTS"), the Card will raise CD to the DTE and light the green "CD" LED when carrier is present, or lower CD to the DTE and light the red "CD" LED when the link is idle and when carrier is absent.
+• If the main-module Carrier Detect jumper for the corresponding modem is set to "Always on" (see Section 3.2.1), the green "CD" LED will always be lit.
+If the jumper is set to "Normal," the Card will light the green LED when carrier is present and the red LED when carrier is absent.